fyasser/avevaEdge/COMPLETE_DOCUMENTATION.md

    npm install
    ```

-### Cloning the Repository
+### Getting the Project Files

-Before installing dependencies, you need to clone the project repository:
+You can obtain the project files using either of these two methods:

+#### Option 1: Clone from GitHub (Recommended for Development)

+If you have Git installed:

 1. **Open a terminal** (PowerShell) and navigate to where you want to install the project:
    ```powershell